-(b) If any Party becomes aware of information that could be the basis of a challenge for cause to the continued service of the Arbitrator, such challenge must be made promptly, in writing, to JAMS.
-Failure to do so shall constitute a waiver of any objection to continued service of the Arbitrator.
+(b) If any Party becomes aware of information that could be the basis of a challenge for cause to the continued service of the Arbitrator, such challenge must be made promptly, in writing, to the Arbitrator or JAMS.
+Failure to do so shall constitute a waiver of any objection to continued service by the Arbitrator.